-The post that tries to tenuously link going to a pantomime with financial independence
+The post that tries to tenuously link going to a pantomime with financial independence and get rich quick fantasies.

 I took a trip down memory lane this Christmas and went to see a pantomime.
 Aladdin, at the Hackney Empire to be precise.
 I had planned to go to the big production with Dawn French and Julian Clary at the Palladium but it was £110 a ticket!
 I don’t follow the super frugal path of other FI bloggers but I draw the line at that indulgence.
+That’s not where my vices lie.

 It was fun in a nostalgic way, although I was disappointed that there weren’t plastic tiaras and swords available for purchase.
 Was that just something they used to do at the local theatre where I grew up or is it that Hackney is too “woke” to sell that commercial tat?